History of New York City: Tammany and consolidation: 1855–1897

 During the American Civil War (1861–1865), the city was affected by its history of strong commercial ties to the South; before the war, half of its exports were related to cotton, including textiles from upstate mills.
 Together with its growing immigrant population, which was angry about conscription, sympathies among residents were divided for both the Union and Confederacy at the outbreak of war.
 Tensions related to the war culminated in the Draft Riots of 1863 led by Irish Catholics, who attacked black neighborhood and abolitionist homes.
 Many blacks left the city and moved to Brooklyn.
 After the Civil War, the rate of immigration from Europe grew steeply, and New York became the first stop for millions seeking a new and better life in the United States, a role acknowledged by the dedication of the Statue of Liberty in 1886.

+In 1870, the Supreme Grand Orange Lodge of the United States gained official Grand Lodge status by the Grand Orange Lodge of Ireland.
+The Twelfth of July celebrations were held that year, but would result in what would be known as the Orange riots, 8 civilians were killed.
+Irish Catholic counter protesters clashed with Ulster-Scots and Orangemen.
+Police Superintendent James J. Kelso prohibited the proposed Orange parade of 1871.
+The decision was overturned by Governor John T. Hoffman.
+He ordered around 1,500 policemen and five regiments of the National Guard, numbering about 5,000 troops to escort the Orangemen from Lamartine Hall, the US Grand Orange Lodge headquarters.
+The riot would break-out again, resulting in the deaths of 60 civilians, over 150 people wounded, and around 100 people were arrested.
+20 NYPD officers were injured from thrown bottles and debris and several were shot.